 We hope that the above suggestions help you.
 Remember that the person with Alzheimer’s Disease or dementia is doing the best that they can.
 They require patience, love, and a guiding hand.

-Our agency services Suffolk County, New York, and our companions and licensed aides are trained in the special caregiving aspects for people living with Alzheimer’s Disease or dementia related diseases.
+Our agency services on Long Island and our companions and licensed aides are trained in the special caregiving aspects for people living with Alzheimer’s Disease or dementia related diseases.
 We truly understand the challenges of caregiving and would be honored to care for your loved one.

 Elder Home Care provides trusted home care services to seniors living on Long Island.
 As your loved one ages, it is beneficial for them to keep their minds active, sharp and alert by exercising the brain.
 Our caregivers can assist with favorite hobbies, showering, dressing, running errands, preparing favorite meals, medication supervision, encouraging exercise and proper nutrition.
 It is also important for seniors to keep their spirits high.
 We are committed to providing the highest level of care for a wide range of needs.
 Most importantly, we are here to help and to provide the care your loved one deserves.
 Reach us at 516-494-3379 or visit our website at https://nyaide.com/.